logoDeveloper Hub

 }

-If allowFeeRecipients or RewardManager precompile is enabled on the Subnet, but a validator doesn't specify a "feeRecipient", the fees will be burned in blocks it produces.
+If allowFeeRecipients or RewardManager precompile is enabled on the Avalanche L1, but a validator doesn't specify a "feeRecipient", the fees will be burned in blocks it produces.

 Network Upgrades: State Upgrades